microsoft/VFSForGit/docs/troubleshooting.md

 ### TRY THIS FIRST: `gvfs repair`

-Some known issues can get your enlistment out of a bad state.
-Running `gvfs repair` will detect known issues and the output will mention if the issue is actionable or not.
+Some known issues can get your enlistment into a bad state.
+Running

+`gvfs repair` will detect known issues and the output will mention if the issue is actionable or not.
 Then, `gvfs repair --confirm` will actually make the changes it thinks are necessary.